uc-cdis/gen3-qa/README.md

 ```
 # start influxdb and grafana
-# you can see the test run metrics by going to grafana (localhost:3000)
+# test run metrics can then be viewed on grafana (localhost:3000)
-# you can import `grafana_test_observability.json` to have a ready to use dashboard
+# a preconfigured dashboard can be added by importing `grafana_test_observability.json`
 cd load-testing/grafana
 docker-compose up -d
 ```